-The School has determined that all performance obligations pertaining to unconditional promises to give are satisfied at the time of collection.
-Conditional promises to give, with a measurable performance or other barrier and a right of return are satisfied once the conditions on which they depend have been met.
+The School receives private funding in the form of contributions and grants from various individuals and entities.
+Contributions are recognized when an unconditional promise to give is received.
+Conditional promises to give, with a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
 The School does not have any activity that would give rise to variable consideration.